mrkraimer/PY_NTNDA_Viewer/README.md

-# PY_NTNDA_Viewer 2020.01.16
+# PY_NTNDA_Viewer 2020.01.21

 PY_NTNDA_Viewer is Python code that is similar to the EPICS_NTNDA_Viewer that comes with areaDector.

 ## Status

-The current version works but still has problems.
+The current version works but I still want to make some appearance changes.
-See the issues for details.

 ## Running the example